-If the lump sum option is chosen, the funds from the life insurance policy will not be subject to income tax.
-However, if the funds are paid out over time, any of the gain that is received by the beneficiary will be taxed as ordinary income to the recipient.
+If the life insurance payout option of lump sum is chosen, the funds from the life policy will not be subject to income tax.
+However, if the life insurance payout option are paid out over time, any of the gain that is received by the beneficiary will be taxed as ordinary income to the recipient.

-In some instances, a life insurance claim may be denied.
-This can occur if it is found that the policy holder gave false information to the insurance company during the application process.
+In some instances, a claim may be denied.
+This can occur if it is found that the policy holder gave false information to the company during the application process.
 This may include a misstatement of the insured’s age and / or a misstatement regarding the insured’s health.

 A claim for life insurance proceeds may also be denied if the insured took his or her own life within the first two years of the coverage.
 (However, the beneficiary may still receive a return of the premiums paid in).